 Adopting [UP] will indeed allow us to go from (1) to (2).
 But before we can use it to establish that our causal inferences are determined by reason, we need to determine our basis for adopting it.
 [UP] is clearly not intuitive, nor is it demonstrable, as Hume has already pointed out, so only probable arguments could establish it.
 But to attempt to establish [UP] this way would be to try to establish probable arguments using probable arguments, which will eventually include [UP] itself.

-Hume has exhausted the ways reason might establish a connection between cause and effect to show that our causal inferences are based on reason.
+At this point, Hume has exhausted the ways reason might establish a connection between cause and effect.
 He assures us that he offers his “sceptical doubts” not as a “discouragement, but rather an incitement … to attempt something more full and satisfactory”.
 Having cleared the way for his constructive account, Hume is ready to do just that.

 Hume calls his constructive account of causal inference a “sceptical solution” to the “sceptical doubts” he raised in the critical phase of his argument.